 ======================================================================

-To publish an article in a research journal, author(s) are requested to get ethical permission from their institute.
+To publish an article in a research journal, author(s) are requested to get ethical permission from their institution and be prepared to provide documentation when requested by editors.
 In this permission, authors will agree upon standard ethical behavior.

 How can I receive the "Ethical Approval Code"?